mwotton/Hubris/README.markdown

 Now you should be able to build it.

 <pre>
-    make
+    make && sudo make install
 </pre>

-- Copy the jhc binary in the root jhc directory to somewhere in your $PATH
+- this will copy the jhc binary to /usr/local/bin.
+If it's not in your PATH already, add "export PATH=$PATH:/usr/local/bin" to your .bashrc.

-## Troubleshooting installation

-JHC doesn't have a heap of mac users, so there were a few problems I had in installing.

-make libs doesn't always seem to work off the bat. so long as jhc builds, it's probably ok for the moment - copy the jhc binary in the root jhc directory to somewhere in your $PATH.

 ## Contributors